pulumi/foundational-training/module-16-advance-cicd/README.md

 ### 📚 Concepts (cont.)

-*Reconciling the infrastructure* Once drift is detected, the next step is to reconcile the infrastructure, which means resolving the differences between the actual state and the intended state.
-Reconciliation can be approached in different ways but two common approaches are to update the infrastructure to match the code or update the code to reflect the detected changes.
+*Reconciling the infrastructure* Once a drift is detected, the next step is reconciling the infrastructure, which means resolving the delta between the actual and the intended state.
+Reconciliation can be approached in different ways, but two common approaches are updating the infrastructure to match the code or updating the code to reflect the detected changes.

 Both drift detection and infrastructure reconciliation are fundamental to the practice of infrastructure as code, allowing teams to maintain control over their environments and ensure that their infrastructure remains in a known, good state.

 ---